Analytical Solutions for Planet-Scattering Small Bodies: O pik's close-encounter theory

 which is equivalent to $\q > 1$ in the case of $\A > 1$ \footnote{A similar constraint $Q/a_p < 1$ in the case of $\A < 1$ for undefined $U_x$ can also be derived, where $Q$ is the apocenter distance.}.
 Although $\theta$ and $\U$ can still be computed while $U_x$ is undefined, the physical picture of a particle encountering a planet is no longer valid when the two orbits are not crossing.

 In Figs.~\ref{fig:evolution_U1.0} and~\ref{fig:evolution_U0.3}, we present direct numerical CR3BP integrations of the evolution of two particles with $ \U = 1.0 $ (closely-coupled case) and $ \U = 0.3 $ (loosely-coupled case) in both orbital elements $(\A, e, i)$ and relative-velocity coordinates $(\theta, \phi, \U)$.
 As shown in Fig.~\ref{fig:evolution_U1.0}, the random walk in $\A$ is mapped onto a random walk in $\theta$ (Eq.~\ref{eq:def-A}).
 As $\A$ increases and approaches infinity, the corresponding value of $\theta$ asymptotically approaches the loss-cone boundary at $\theta_\loss = 90^\circ$, which corresponds to $\U = 1$ (Eq.~\ref{eq:def-thetaloss}).
-The time intervals shaded in grey indicate where the patched-conic approximation becomes inapplicable, corresponding to $ \q > 1 $ in the top panels (red curves).
+The time intervals shaded in gray indicate where the {\"O}pik theory becomes inapplicable, corresponding to $ \q > 1 $ in the top panels (red curves).
 For the closely-coupled particle in Fig.~\ref{fig:evolution_U1.0}, although temporary detachment from the planet ($\q > 1$) can still occur, it is confined to a relatively short interval when $ \phi $ is near $ 0^\circ $.
-This is in clear contrast to the loosely-coupled particle in Fig.~\ref{fig:evolution_U0.3}, where the patched-conic model fails for most of the integration.
+This is in clear contrast to the loosely-coupled particle in Fig.~\ref{fig:evolution_U0.3}, where the {\"O}pik framework fails for most of the integration.

 Next, we discuss the evolution of $\phi$, defined in Eq.~\eqref{eq:def-theta-phi}.
 Strictly speaking, the true longitudinal angle describing the rotation of $\bm{v}_\infty$ around $\bm{v}_p$ in Fig.~\ref{fig:3d-scattering} should range from $0$ to $360^\circ$.
 However, it is more convenient to restrict $\phi$ to the first quadrant.
 The reason is as follows: for a particle on a crossing orbit with given $(a, e, i)$, the precession of $\omega$ causes the ascending and descending nodes to intersect the planet's orbit at four distinct locations\footnote{Although the longitude of the ascending node $\Omega$ also precesses, this \textit{nodal precession} does not affect the encounter geometry in CR3BP due to the longitudinal symmetry.}.
 These four \textit{nodal crossings} correspond to four possible encounter geometries, with $U_x$ and $U_z$ taking different $\pm$ signs according to Table~1 of \citet{Valsecchi.1999}.
 Nevertheless, all four longitudinal angles correspond to identical encounter probabilities, as we show later that the encounter probability is independent of $\omega$.
 Therefore, confining the longitudinal angle to $(0, 90^\circ)$ provides a consistent $\phi$ that characterizes the evolution of $(e, i)$.